DeepSeek V4 status hub

 DeepSeek V4 is positioned as the next major step in the DeepSeek lineup, with a large-scale Mixture-of-Experts design and a strong focus on reasoning, code, and long-context workloads.
 The working profile centers on trillion-class capacity with sparse activation, balancing large knowledge coverage with production-ready throughput.

 The expected performance focus spans code generation, math accuracy, and structured reasoning, with evaluation typically framed around benchmarks such as MMLU, HumanEval, GSM8K, and MATH.
 Multimodal capability remains a core goal, with deep image understanding and a roadmap toward richer video workflows.
-Official launch timing and final specifications are pending, so this page summarizes the target profile and what teams can do now.
+V4 is now live in active rollout, so this page summarizes the target profile, current verification points, and practical adoption steps.

 Model snapshot